codecrafters-io/sqlite-starter-tester/README.md

-# git-starter-tester
+# sqlite-starter-tester

-A tester for the first stage of the Git challenge
+A tester for the first stage of the SQLite challenge